sd17spring/sd17spring.github.io/_activities/debugging-and-profiling.md

 instead to practice using the debugger as one of the debugging tools in your arsenal.

-### WinPDB
+### Winpdb

-WinPDB is an advanced Python debugger.
+Winpdb is an advanced Python debugger.
 One nice thing that it has is a graphical user-interface that makes the process of debugging more scaffolded.
-You can install winpdb by running: `sudo apt-get install winpdb`
+You can install Winpdb by running: `sudo apt-get install winpdb`

 Alternate installation from source: First, download the source [here](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/winpdb/winpdb-1.4.8.tar.gz).
-Next, extract it, cd to the extracted folder, and run `sudo python setup.py install -f`.
+Next, extract it, `cd` to the extracted folder, and run `sudo python setup.py install -f`.

-Once you have installed winpdb, try it out by running the following command:
+Once you have installed Winpdb, try it out by running the following command:

 `$ winpdb ~/ClassNotes/pdb_practice/debugging_exercise_1.py`